MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Opt out of diagnostic data collection

-By default, Edge WebDriver sends diagnostic data such as the status of the [New Session](https://www.w3.org/TR/webdriver2/#new-session) WebDriver command to Microsoft.
-To turn off diagnostic data collection for Edge WebDriver, set the `MSEDGEDRIVER_TELEMETRY_OPTOUT` environment variable to `1`.
-For more information about the data that Edge WebDriver collects, see the [Microsoft Edge Privacy Whitepaper](/microsoft-edge/privacy-whitepaper#microsoft-edge-webdriver).
+By default, Microsoft Edge WebDriver sends diagnostic data such as the status of the [New Session](https://www.w3.org/TR/webdriver2/#new-session) WebDriver command to Microsoft.
+To turn off diagnostic data collection for Microsoft Edge WebDriver, set the `MSEDGEDRIVER_TELEMETRY_OPTOUT` environment variable to `1`.
+For more information about the data that Microsoft Edge WebDriver collects, see the [Microsoft Edge Privacy Whitepaper](/microsoft-edge/privacy-whitepaper#microsoft-edge-webdriver).

 <!-- ====================================================================== -->